What foods are best cooked in a smoker?

 Pies

 Fruit pies, especially those with apples or berries, are a delightful option for smoking.
 The smoky undertones enhance the natural fruit flavors, while the crust takes on a golden, flaky texture.
-Smoking a pie is as simple as placing it in the smoker for the final 30-40 minutes of baking.
+Smoking a pie is as simple as placing it in the smoker for 30-40 minutes of baking.

 Brownies